Pulitzer Prize Fiction Winner

 Summary

-Narrated by Cal, an intersex man of Greek-American descent, the novel traces three generations of the Stephanides family from a village in Asia Minor to the streets of twentieth-century Detroit.
-Eugenides fuses myth, immigration history, and coming-of-age narrative to interrogate gender, genetics, and the construction of selfhood.
+Cal, an intersex man of Greek American descent, narrates three generations of the Stephanides family from a village in Asia Minor to the streets of twentieth century Detroit.
+Eugenides fuses myth, immigration history, and a coming of age narrative to interrogate gender, genetics, and the construction of selfhood.
 Its expansive scope and intimate voice helped reshape mainstream conversations about identity.

 ”